peter28data/SQL-/README.md

 ---

-## 📊 Changes between a Junior and Mid-level Visual
+## 🧩 Changes made: Chat-GPT Graph vs Senior Analyst
-1. Red marker for average across categories, title size, and figure size changed
+1. Red marker for average across categories and Title size

-2. Requests grouped and counted by category
+2. Shaded color based the Count of Categories

+3. Figure size changed from (10,6) to (7,4)

 ---

+## 🎯 Recap
+1. Trimmed Data to remove numbers from street names
+2. Split Strings to remove 'St, Ave, Ln'
+3. Aggregated by Noise-Type Categories

+Now we can create a temporary table to not alter the original database and store the cleaned data.

+---

 ![temporary table](https://github.com/peter28data/SQL-/blob/main/temporary_table.png)

+---

+## 📌 Filtering

+SPLIT STRING Function: The category labels such as "Snow Removal-Tree Obstruction" have been standardized to "Snow Removal" by removing part of the string.

+- WHERE & LIKE clauses in the SQL query are used to identify Categories that may have been logged in differently
+- UPDATE clause will create change any variation of specific categories to be spelled in a uniform way

+---

 ![update table](https://github.com/peter28data/SQL-/blob/main/update_values.png)